romilly/s2ag-corpus/README.md

 ### Summary:

 1. Clone this repository into a directory of your choice.
-2. Create and activate Python virtual environment.
+2. Create and activate a Python virtual environment.
-2. Install the required Python packages.
+3. Install the required Python packages.
-2. Create a base directory for the files that the software will download fromm Semantic Scholar.
+4. Create a base directory for the files that the software will download fromm Semantic Scholar.
-3. Obtain an API key for Semantic Scholar.
+5. Obtain an API key for Semantic Scholar.
-3. Create and populate a .env file in the root directory of the downloaded repository.
+6. Create and populate a `.env` file in the root directory of the downloaded repository.
-4. If necessary, install PostgreSQL.
+7. If necessary, install PostgreSQL.
-5. Create a Postgres database to hold the production data.
+8. Create a Postgres database to hold the production data.
-6. If you plan on modifying or extending the code, create a database to hold test data,
+9. If you plan on modifying or extending the code, create a database to hold test data.
+10. Update the .env file to include credentials for the database(s).
+11. Download a dataset from Semantic Scholar.
+12. Import the dataset into the production database.
+13. Repeat stages 11 and 12 for the remaining datasets.
+14. Query the database.

-#### Clone this repository into a directory of your choice
+#### Clone this repository into a directory of your choice.

 Within the directory, run